wsbctechnicalblog/wsbctechnicalblog.github.io/content/meetup-devops-meetup-wsbc-pipeline-story.md

 Title: Why we should (not) care about Pipelines!?!
-Date: 2021-06-15
+Date: 2021-06-21
 Category: Posts
 Tags: DevOps, Azure Pipelines
 Slug: meetup-devops-meetup-wsbc-pipeline-story
 Author: Willy-Peter Schaub
 Summary: Enabling engineering to continuously build, validate, and deploy secure solutions to delight our customers

-On Tuesday, [June 15th 2021](https://www.meetup.com/DevOps-Vancouver-BC-Canada/events/278727555/), we picked-up where we off with the “Common Engineering System at WorkSafeBC“ session, on the [April 2020](https://www.meetup.com/DevOps-Vancouver-BC-Canada/events/270150093/) meetup.
+On Tuesday, [June 15th 2021](https://www.meetup.com/DevOps-Vancouver-BC-Canada/events/278727555/), we picked-up where we left off with the “Common Engineering System at WorkSafeBC“ session, on the [April 2020](https://www.meetup.com/DevOps-Vancouver-BC-Canada/events/270150093/) meetup.

 > ![INTRO](/images/meetup-devops-meetup-wsbc-pipeline-story-intro-1.png)